STGEW/education_report_for_youtube_faces_db/README.md

 ## My mistakes during the whole process.
-1) using ReLu after the last Linear layerэпшк/ц
+1) using ReLu after the last Linear layer
 2) estimating Loss function for each batch, instead of accumulating it for all batches and estimating it for the whole epoch